pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Throw away code after the MVP is done?
 That only works for established companies.

 Anyone who thinks you can throw away MVP code hasn't talked to anyone at Twitter, GitHub, or 95% of other companies.
 They still run off the original MVP code.
-The only companies who can get away with throwing away code are pre-existing companies with multi-million dollar budgets who use this in tiny segments of their system architecture.
+The only companies who can get away with throwing away code are pre-existing companies with multi-million dollar budgets who use MVP efforts in tiny segments of their system architecture.